Brand Protection

 Key Points

-• As of February 2024, senders with over 5,000 daily emails to Google and Yahoo! accounts will have to implement an active DMARC policy.
-Implementing the DMARC email authentication protocol in Google Workspace can safeguard your brand.
+• As of February 2024, senders with over 5,000 daily emails to Google and Yahoo! accounts were required to have an active DMARC policy.
+Implementing the DMARC email authentication protocol in Google Workspace safeguards brands.

-• DMARC policies can be set to reject, quarantine, or simply deliver email messages that fail authentication; policies can be set separately for all your organization’s domain names.
+• DMARC policies can be set to reject, quarantine, or simply deliver email messages that fail authentication; policies can be set separately for all organization domain names; reports provide feedback on the use — and potential abuse — of domains.

-In addition, senders hoping to continue to reach over 5,000 Google and Yahoo! email inboxes daily will be required to set SPF and DKIM records per domain and use ARC authentication for forwarded messages.
+In addition, senders are required to set SPF and DKIM records per domain and use ARC authentication for forwarded messages.

-Emails that fail authentication will be rejected or marked as spam, compromising email delivery for customer communications sent by organizations that do not meet Google’s and Yahoo!’s new rules.
+Emails that fail authentication are rejected or marked as spam, compromising email delivery for customer communications sent by organizations that do not meet Google’s and Yahoo!’s rules.

-Google and Yahoo! want to reduce the ability for attackers to hide amongst bulk senders who don’t often secure their email systems.
-They are looking to achieve this by focusing on email validation to reduce potential bad actors from reaching their customers’ inboxes and unwanted spam.
+Google and Yahoo! sought to reduce the ability for attackers to hide amongst bulk senders who don’t often secure their email systems.
+They were determined to achieve this by focusing on email validation to reduce potential bad actors from reaching their customers’ inboxes.

 There are additional benefits to this as well.
 Domains that have DMARC in place have improved inbox placement, meaning emails are less likely to be flagged as spam or rejected outright.